On Gorenstein Fano Threefolds with an Action of a Two-Dimensional Torus: Introduction

 \section{Introduction}

-This note contributes to the classification of singular Fano threefolds.
-We work over an algebraically closed field~$\KK$ of characteristic zero and by a Fano variety we mean a normal projective variety~$X$ over $\KK$ admitting an ample anticanonical divisor~$-\mathcal{K}_X$.
-Whereas in the smooth case, the classifications by Iskovskikh~\cite{Is1,Is2} and Mori/Mukai~\cite{MoMu} provide a far developed picture in dimension three, the situation is less explored in the singular case.
-As a landmark, we have in dimension two the classifications by Alexeev/Nikulin~\cite{AlNi} and Nakayama~\cite{Nak} of the log terminal del Pezzo surfaces of Gorenstein index at most two, where log terminal means discrepancies at least $-1$ and the Gorenstein index $\imath_X$ is the smallest positive integer such that $\imath_X\mathcal{K}_X$ is Cartier.
+This article contributes to the classification of singular Fano threefolds.
+We work over an algebraically closed field~$\KK$ of characteristic zero.
+By a Fano variety we mean a normal projective variety~$X$ over $\KK$ admitting an ample anticanonical divisor~$-\mathcal{K}_X$.
+In the smooth case, the classifications by Iskovskikh~\cite{Is1,Is2} and Mori--Mukai~\cite{MoMu} provide us with a far developed picture in dimension three.
+In the singular case, the situation is less explored.
+As a landmark, we have in dimension two the classifications by Alexeev/Nikulin~\cite{AlNi} and Nakayama~\cite{Nak} of the log terminal del Pezzo surfaces $X$ of Gorenstein index $\imath_X \le 2$.
+Here, log terminal means discrepancies greater than $-1$ and $\imath_X$ is the smallest positive integer with $\imath_X\mathcal{K}_X$ Cartier; so, $\imath_X=1$ merely means that $X$ is Gorenstein.
+In dimension three, the classification problem for singular Fano varieties is widely open.
+The Mori--Fano threefolds, that means the terminal $\QQ$-factorial Fano threefolds of Picard number one, are intensely studied; see in particular Prokhorov's classifications for higher index and degree cases~\cite{Pr1,Pr2,Pr3,Pr4}.

 Once we restrict to Fano varieties with many symmetries, the singular case is more accessible.
-A sample case are toric Fano varieties, where we mention Kasprzyk's classification of the canonical toric Fano threefolds~\cite{Ka}.
-Moreover, going one step beyond the toric case, one considers threefolds coming with an effective two-torus action.
-This setting has been studied in~\cite{BeHaHuNi}, where the terminal $\QQ$-factorial Fano threefolds of Picard number one have been classified via the so-called anticanonical complex; see~\cite{HiWr} for a general treatment.
-Moreover, in~\cite{Il}, a classification algorithm for Gorenstein Fano varieties with a torus action of complexity one has been proposed using the approach via polyhedral divisors~\cite{AlHa}.
-However, beyond the surface case, feasability becomes a serious question.
+A sample case are toric Fano varieties, where we mention Kasprzyk's classification of the canonical toric Fano threefolds~\cite{Ka}, comprising in particular the toric Mori--Fano threefolds.
+Going one step beyond the toric case, one considers threefolds coming with an effective action of a two-dimensional torus.
+In this setting, the Mori--Fano threefolds have been classified in~\cite{BeHaHuNi}, using the so-called anticanonical complex; see also~\cite{HiWr} for generalizations.
+Moreover, in~\cite{Il}, a~classification algorithm for Gorenstein canonical Fano varieties with a torus action of complexity one has been proposed using the approach via polyhedral divisors~\cite{AlHa}.
+However, as soon as we leave the surface case, feasability becomes a serious question.